-Daily administration of the peptide on rats suffering from cancer not only reduces tumor growth and burden but also diminishes the metastasis of the cells to distant tissues.
-Epithalon is currently investigated for treatment of Her-2/neu positive breast cancer, testicular cancer as well as certain types of leukemia.
+Daily administration of the peptide on rats suffering from cancer reduces tumor growth and burden and diminishes the metastasis of the cells to distant tissues.
+Epithalon is currently investigated for the treatment of Her-2/neu positive breast cancer, testicular cancer, and certain types of leukemia.

-There is scientific evidence associating the peptide with activation of PER1 protein produced in hypothalamus.
-The gene is involved in regulation of the circadian rhythm and happens to be under expressed in cancer patients.
-Interestingly, it is hitherto unknown whether the gene is a cause or effect of neoplastic development.
-PER1 has been observed to influence the progression of cancer once cancer gets established.
-Control of PER1 expression can be utilized for reduction in tumor growth.
+There is scientific evidence associating the peptide with the activation of PER1 protein produced in the hypothalamus.
+The gene is involved in the regulation of the circadian rhythm and happens to be under-expressed in cancer patients.
+Interestingly, it is unknown whether the gene is a cause or effect of neoplastic development.
+PER1 has been observed to influence cancer progression once cancer is established.
+Control of PER1 expression can be utilized for the reduction in tumor growth.
 PER1 expression in cells happens to sensitize cancer cells to radiation therapy.
 This has two-fold effects.
-It not only brings about an immediate decrease in tumor size and burden and thereby decreases the dose of radiation but also minimizes the chances of secondary tumors from extensive radiation therapy.
+It not only brings about an immediate decrease in tumor size and burden and thereby decreases the radiation dose but also minimizes the chances of secondary tumors from extensive radiation therapy.

 5. Melatonin Secretion

-Melatonin is an important hormone produced from the pineal gland and it regulates sleep and aging.
-Studies on rats have shown epithalon and similar peptides to regulate synthesis and secretion of melatonin by influencing the expression of two proteins (arylalkylamine-N-acetyltransferase (AANAT) and pCREB transcription protein).
-Both of these genes are involved in melatonin production and in the circadian (day/night) control of release of the hormone.
+Melatonin is an important hormone produced from the pineal gland, and it regulates sleep and aging.
+Studies on rats have shown epithalon and similar peptides to regulate the synthesis and secretion of melatonin by influencing the expression of two proteins (arylalkylamine-N-acetyltransferase (AANAT) and pCREB transcription protein).
+These genes are involved in melatonin production and the circadian (day/night) control of release of the hormone.
 Research in monkeys shows that epithalon also restores the normal physiological level of melatonin.

 6. Epithalon and Eyesight

-Epithalon exhibits minimal adverse effects, low oral and amazing subcutaneous bioavailability in mice.
+Epithalon exhibits minimal adverse effects and low oral and amazing subcutaneous bioavailability in mice.
 The dose used in mice (per kg) does not scale to humans.
-Epithalon is available for sale at Biotech Peptides only for educational and scientific research, not for human consumption.
-Licensed researchers are only able to purchase the peptide.
-Only buy Epithalon if you are a licensed researcher.